gloveboxes/Azure-Sphere-Learning-Path/Lab 2 - Send Telemetry from an Azure Sphere to Azure IoT Central/README.md

     "Gpio": [ 0, 19, 21 ]
     "Uart": [ "ISU0" ],
     "AllowedConnections": [ "global.azure-devices-provisioning.net", "saas-iothub-99999999-f33a-4002-a44a-9999991b00b6.azure-devices.net" ],
-    "DeviceAuthentication": "99999999-e021-43ce-9f2b-999999997494",
+    "DeviceAuthentication": "99999999-e021-43ce-9f2b-999999997494"
-    "AllowedApplicationConnections": [ "6583cf17-d321-4d72-8283-0b7c5b56442b" ]
   },
   "ApplicationType": "Default"
 }
 ```

-**Observe**:

-1. **ComponentId**: A [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier#Format) to identify the application.
-This Component ID is referenced in the Real-Time application app_manifest to enable inter-core communications with this High-Level application.
+**Review the Capabilities section**:

 2. **Gpio**: This application uses three GPIO pins.
 Pins 0 (a relay switch), 19 (blink send status), and 21 (device twin test LED).
 3. **Uart**: The Uart is used to communicate with the Seeed Studio Grove Shield.
 4. **AllowedConnections**: What internet URLs can be called.
 5. **DeviceAuthentication**: Your Azure Sphere Tenant ID.
 6. **AllowedApplicationConnections**: This is the Component ID of the Real-Time application this application will be partnered with.
 It is required for inter-core communications.
-7. **CmdArgs**: The first argument is the Azure IoT Central Scope ID.
-The second argument is the Component ID of the Real-Time application, passed to the application at startup as a convenience to keep all configuration information in one file.
+7. **CmdArgs**: The command line argument passed to the application at startup is the Azure IoT Central Scope ID.

 ---